 On this page

 Selling products or services in an online shop (called a 'webshop' in the Netherlands) involves more than building a website.
-You will need to register your company with the Commercial Register of the Netherlands Chamber of Commerce (KVK), register your domain name, keep records and pay income tax and VAT (BTW).
+You will need to register your company with the Commercial Register at the Netherlands Chamber of Commerce (KVK), register your domain name, keep records and pay income tax and VAT (BTW).
 If you intend to start an online business in the Netherlands, you must comply with various rules and regulations including those for online sales.
 You can use this checklist to quickly determine which obligations you must fulfil.

 Is your online store a business?